Skip to content

 Parking and Permits

-Parking at the University of Utah is constantly changing as our campus grows and develops.
+Parking at the University of Utah is dynamic as our campus grows and develops.
 U parking typically makes up just under 50% of the permit parking on campus, though during the pandemic we temporarily shifted about 10% of the U parking stalls to A to better accommodate the essential staff keeping our campus operating smoothly.

 Permits

 The number of active parking permits follows a similar ratio to that of our parking.
 The U permit provides access to the largest number of parking spaces throughout campus, rendering it a highly attractive choice for students, staff, and faculty members alike.
-The historical popularity of U permits across out campus community is evident through the figures below.
+The historical popularity of U permits across our campus community is evident through the figures below.
 When compared to the permit types available, including A permits, garage permits, housing permits, and reserved permits, it is clear that the U permit’s value cannot be beat.

 Capacity vs. Availability

-When we look at the above information together, you can see below that despite the number parking stalls being outnumbered by the active permits, parking remains available.
+The data below shows that despite the number of parking stalls being outnumbered by the active permits, parking remains available.
 This is due to the transient nature of parking on campus.
-Many students are not on campus for the entire day, creating an ongoing turnover of parking across campus.
-Both the amount of parking and permits have seen significant changes during this span as campus continues to grow and expand.
-As expansion continues, we will continue to see changes and new trends.
+Many students, staff, faculty, and visitors are not on campus for the entire day, creating an ongoing turnover of parking across campus.
+Parking availability reaches its lowest in the morning, and becomes available after 2pm.